-In accordance with the Company's Articles of Association and the Companies (Jersey) Law 1991, the Company may hold any Ordinary Shares that it repurchases in treasury or cancel them.
-Authority for the Company to make market purchases of and to cancel or hold in treasury up to 14,514,054 of its Ordinary Shares (representing approximately 14.99% of the Ordinary Shares in issue) is sought from shareholders at each AGM, with the latest authority granted on 8 June 2021.
+In accordance with the Company's Articles of Association and the Companies (Jersey) Law 1991, the Company may hold any ordinary shares that it repurchases in treasury or cancel them.
+Authority for the Company to make market purchases of and to cancel or hold in treasury up to 14,514,054 of its ordinary shares (representing approximately 14.99 per cent of the ordinary shares in issue) is sought from shareholders at each Annual General Meeting, with the latest authority granted on 8 June 2021.

-At 31 December 2021, 7,949,293 shares, representing 7.9% of shares in issue, have been repurchased at an average price of £3.42 per share and an average discount to December 2021 EPRA NTA of 27.9%.
+At 31 December 2021, 7,949,293 shares, representing 7.9 per cent of shares in issue, have been repurchased at an average price of £3.42 per share and an average discount to December 2021 EPRA NTA of 27.9 per cent.
 At 31 December 2021, all the repurchased shares were held in treasury.

-During the year, the Company transferred 1,193,995 Treasury Shares, with value €6,304,291, to QSix Residential Limited in settlement of the Performance Fee due to the Property Advisor for the three-year performance period to December 2020.
-This represented 1.2% of shares in issue.
+During the year, the Company transferred 1,193,995 treasury shares, with value €6,304,291, to QSix Residential Limited in settlement of the performance fee due to the Property Advisor for the three-year performance period to December 2020.
+This represented 1.2 per cent of shares in issue.

-As of 29 March 2022, the Company has repurchased a further 240,463 shares representing 0.2% of Ordinary Shares which are also held in treasury.
+As of 29 March 2022, the Company has repurchased a further 240,463 shares representing 0.2 per cent of ordinary shares which are also held in treasury.